Custom Captions

 };

-function can be defined to customize how the rule that is used.
-It should return a CSS rule for .powa-sub
+function defines how the rule is used and returns a CSS rule for .powa-sub

 that moves captions to the desired location.
 An event object with the height